MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/cmfcvisualmanager-class.md

 ### <a name="remarks"></a>Açıklamalar

-## <a name="cmfcvisualmanagergettoolbardisabledtextcolor"></a><a name="gettoolbardisabledtextcolor"></a>CMFCVisualManager::GetToolbarDisabledTextColor
+## <a name="cmfcvisualmanagergettoolbardisabledtextcolor"></a><a name="gettoolbardisabledtextcolor"></a> CMFCVisualManager:: GetToolbarDisabledTextColor

-Çerçeve, kullanılamayan araç çubuğu düğmelerinin metin rengini belirlemek için bu işlevi çağırır.
+Framework kullanılamayan araç çubuğu düğmelerinin metin rengini öğrenmek için bu işlevi çağırır.

 ```
 virtual COLORREF GetToolbarDisabledTextColor();